stellatogrp/mro_experiments/README.md

 reproduce the experiments in our paper
 "[Mean Robust Optimization](http://arxiv.org/abs/2207.10820)."

+If you find this repository helpful in your publications, please consider citing our paper.

 ## Introduction
 Robust optimization is a tractable and expressive technique for decision-making under uncertainty, but it can lead to overly conservative decisions because of pessimistic assumptions on the uncertain parameters.